orchidsoftware/orchid.software/docs/en/docs/modals.md

 ---
 title: Modal Dialog
-description: Learn how to use modal windows in your Laravel Orchid projects with our comprehensive documentation.
+description: Learn how to use modal dialog in your Laravel Orchid projects with our comprehensive documentation.
 Get tips on creating dynamic modals, passing data to modals, and customizing modal behavior.
 ---